Applying for transport

 Spare seats cannot be offered on vehicles where fares can be paid.

-Refer to the school transport spare seats T&C found further down this page for more information, and contact education transport to apply.
+Refer to the Spare Seats scheme teams and conditions for more information, and contact education transport to apply.

 |School||Distance from home to school||Charge per term (based on a three term year)|

 |Primary||3 miles or more||£185|

 |Secondary||3 miles or more||£213|

 |Post-16 (sixth form/college)||less than 3 miles||£253|

 Wiltshire Council take the safety of children using our school transport very seriously and all children are required to adhere to the following code of behaviour whilst travelling: